EdgyGuy19/IMAGI/README.md

 - `student.txt`: Controls the format and content of student-facing feedback posted to GitHub issues
 - `teacher.txt`: Used internally for more detailed pedagogical analysis (not shown to students)

+**IMPORTANT: Do not change the structure or output format of the prompts.** You may adjust the content, tone, or guidance, but the output format with "Improvements:" and checkboxes must be preserved for proper functioning.

 By default, the system uses the `student.txt` prompt for generating feedback.
 This can be seen in both the API code files:

 **File: `AI_api/gptAPI.py` (OpenAI implementation)**